lanternphp/docs/docs/documentation/directory-structure.md

 ## Namespacing your project

-Add a namespace to your `src/` directory, named after your application.
+Use the standard Laravel `App\` namespace for your features.

-In your `composer.json` file:
+In your `composer.json` file, the default Laravel autoloading configuration already includes:

 ```json
 {